sinKettu/cruster/README.md

 Intercepting HTTP(S)/WS(S) proxy for penetration tests' and DevSecOps purposes.
 Inspired by `Burp Suite`, `OWASP ZAP`, `Mitmproxy` and `Nuclei`.
 Hope it could be as useful as them.

+> Cruster is highly under development for now.
+Unfortuantely, I have not got enough free time to develop it faster.

 ![cruster](https://github.com/sinKettu/cruster/raw/master/static/cruster-main.png)

 ## What Cruster can do